git-sumana/CyberSecurityLearning/Day4.md

 | 6         | **Presentation Layer**     | Translates data into a format that can be understood by the application layer.
 Responsible for data encryption, compression, and conversion. |
 | 7         | **Application Layer**      | The layer closest to the end user.
 Interacts directly with software applications.
 Handles protocols like HTTP, FTP, SMTP, etc.                |

-## Key Points

-- The OSI model is a **reference model** for understanding how data communication should occur in a network.
-- It helps in troubleshooting network issues by isolating problems to specific layers.
-- While the OSI model is theoretical, it provides a clear understanding of network functions.
-- The **TCP/IP model** is another widely used model for networking, which is more practical and less granular than the OSI model.

 # Protocols in the OSI Model

 ### 1. **Physical Layer**